 9. Cook your own food

-I know, this seems pretty obvious, but when we traveled to New Zealand we didn’t take this seriously.
+I know, this seems pretty obvious, but on my first trip to New Zealand I didn’t take this seriously.

 While the food was never downright awful, many times it wasn’t that great either.